ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/llama-cpu/llama-chatbot.md

 ---

 ## Before you begin
 The instructions in this Learning Path are for any Arm server running Ubuntu 22.04 LTS.
-You need an Arm server instance with at least four cores and 64GB of RAM to run this example.
+You need an Arm server instance with at least four cores and 8GB of RAM to run this example.
+Configure disk storage up to at least 32 GB.
 The instructions have been tested on an AWS Graviton3 c7g.16xlarge instance.

 ## Overview